A Guide From Haug Barron Law Group – Top Rated Workers Compensation Attorneys in Atlanta

-Work related injuries can take various forms, ranging from a simple slip and fall to exposure to hazardous materials.
-According to the law, all injuries that occur on the job while carrying out employer assigned responsibilities are regarded as work-related injuries.
+Work-related injuries can occur in various forms, from slips and falls to exposure to hazardous materials.
+According to the law, all injuries that occur on the job while carrying out employer-assigned responsibilities are regarded as work-related injuries.

-Almost all injuries that occur in the workplace in Georgia are the jurisdiction of the Georgia Workers’ Compensation System.
+Almost all workplace injuries in Georgia fall under the jurisdiction of the Georgia Workers’ Compensation System.

-The vast majority of work-related injuries that involve an employee and employer are subject to a Workers’ Compensation claim.
-In Georgia, Workers’ Compensation is a no-fault system.
-This means the injured person job is protected without having to prove fault on the part of their employer.
-However, this also means an employee can’t sue their employer for workplace injuries.
+The vast majority of work-related injuries involving employees and employers are subject to a Workers’ Compensation claim.
+In Georgia, Workers’ Compensation is a no-fault system, protecting the injured worker’s job without having to prove fault on the part of the employer.
+However, this also means employees cannot sue their employers for workplace injuries.

-You have up to 30 days from the date of the accident to inform your employer if he/she did not witness it.
+You have up to 30 days from the date of the accident to inform your employer if they did not witness it.
 After that, you have up to 12 months to process a WC-14 claim with the Georgia Workers’ Compensation System.
 Missing the deadline requires providing a written notice stating the reason, and part or all of your claim may be forfeited.
 Late claims are unlikely to receive authorization for compensation payments from your employer’s administration.

-In the event that compensation payments are delayed or do not come at all, you may ask the Georgia Workers’ Compensation Board for a hearing.
-At this hearing, you, your employer and his/her insurance representative are to be in attendance.
-In the event you are unhappy with the board’s decision, you may file appeal in Georgia’s State Court System.
+If compensation payments are delayed or do not come at all, you may request a hearing from the .
+The hearing will involve you, your employer, and their insurance representative.
+If unsatisfied with the board’s decision, you have the right to file an appeal in Georgia’s State Court System.

 Workplace Injuries Outside of Workers Compensation Jurisdiction